On this page:

 Keep soil covered.

-Bare soil and soil underneath impervious surfacesAn impervious surface is a hard, usually man-made, area that prevents or inhibits the natural soaking of rainwater into the ground., like roads and pavement, are more vulnerable to disturbance.
+Bare soil and soil underneath impervious surfacesImpervious Surfaces Surfaces that water can’t pass through., like roads and pavement, are more vulnerable to disturbance.
 Covering the soil with plants or other soft materials keeps it moist and cool, helps suppress weeds, and protects it from the impact of rain and wind.

 Minimize soil disturbance.